rabascoh/school-district-analysis/README.md

 ![Scores_By_School_Type_Updated](https://github.com/rabascoh/school-district-analysis/blob/main/Resources/DataFrames_Updated/Scores_By_School_Type_Updated.png)

 ## Summary
-Summary: Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.
+The following changes occured after the reading and math scores for the ninth grade at Thomas High School were replaced with NaNs.
+1. **District Summary:** All metrics (average scores & passing percentages) except the reading average reading score were negatively impacted by replacing of the math and reading scores for THS ninth-grade students.
+2. **School Summary:** All metrics (average scores & passing percentages) were negatively impaced by replacing of the math and reading scores for THS ninth-grade students.
+3. **Math Scores by Grade:** THS ninth-grade students no longer have math scores listed (only "NaN" listed) due to the replacement of math scores for THS ninth-grade students.
+4. **Reading Scores by Grade:** THS ninth-grade students no longer have reading scores listed (only "NaN" listed) due to the replacement of reading scores for THS ninth-grade students.